I am a writer who loves researching and writing on many different topics, from health to tech and back again.

 Don't try to pop or pick at the pimple!
 That will likely just make it worse and could possibly cause infection.
-Instead, apply a warm compress to the area for 15 - 20 minutes, three times a day.2 Make a compress by wetting a dish towel with warm water and then wringing out the excess and placing it over the sore area.
+Instead, apply a warm compress to the area for 15 to 20 minutes, three times a day.2 Make a compress by wetting a dish towel with warm water and then wringing out the excess and placing it over the sore area.
 This will soothe the soreness and help the pimple heal on its own.

 If it doesn't go away or if it starts to get worse, you should consult a doctor.

 Folliculitis is the inflammation of the hair follicles.3 It can happen anywhere on your body, including in your nose.

 There are many different causes of folliculitis, which range from damage to the hair follicles to irritation from makeup.